teal-language/tl/docs/tutorial.md

 local x -- Error!
 What is this?
 ```

-tl doesn't know anything about the variable, so it can't do anything useful
+Teal doesn't know anything about the variable, so it can't do anything useful
 with this.
 There are two ways, however, to give a variable a type:

 * through declaration